coderefinery/git-intro/_episodes/01-basics.md

 > ## Commit the staged changes
-> Go ahead and commit the changes to .gitignore.
+> Go ahead and commit the changes to hello.py and runner.py
 >
 > You can use the **-m** handle to pass a message without opening your editor.
 >